Matthew Soakell reveals the secrets of PPC specialists in an interview with OWOX BI

 What about conferences?
 Do you visit different events?
 Do you have some favorites?

 MS: I can emphasize two significant events.
 The first was in 2017 – a conference in South England called UK Search Camp.
 It was the first conference that I attended, and it impressed me a lot.
-We had Yandex and Bing representatives there.
 The second one is the European Search Conference.
 I’ve also attended TED Talks.
 The most valuable information that I received on a regular basis is at Google events in Manchester and London related to product launches.
 I attend probably every 2 or 3 months.

 As an agency we get access to these events and it's our way of remaining industry leaders, and also it helps us keep up to date with the latest trends for training.
 I think next year I will also visit the other events I mentioned.
 They have some parts specifically on PPC.
 As I mentioned before, it allows you to broaden your mind and be open-minded.
 I am trying to visit PPC events every year because the PPC field requires these upgrades.
 Events allow you to broaden your knowledge – to learn something new about different areas in marketing.
 I need to know how companies, businesses, and other industries work.

 What are your favorite PPC tools?
 For example, what are the top 5 you can’t imagine your life without?